-For the past six years, Laura has been hard at work on ner novel, The Low-Flying Dove, the product of a Fulbright scholarship.
-An excerpt from this work was the winning submission for the 2013 California Writers Exchange Award, a contest held by Poets & Writers every three years to introduce emerging writers from California to the New York literary community.
+She was a creative writing Fulbright scholar and won the 2013 California Writers Exchange Award, a contest held by Poets & Writers every three years to introduce emerging writers from California to the New York literary community.
 You can read about her experience here and here.
 In 2014, Laura was awarded a Kimmel-Harding Nelson residency.

-Laura lives in Oakland with her husband and two kids.
+Laura hails from Minneapolis but now calls Oakland home, where she lives with her husband and three kids.
 When she's not writing or running after her kids, she's running with them in the double stroller; she has also been coaching distance runners for more than a decade, and occasionally appears in ads that require crazy runner types.